|UEFA Cup 1981 with Ipswich|

-Speed played professionally for Leeds United, Everton, Newcastle United, Bolton Wanderers and Sheffield United.
-He held the record for the most appearances in the Premier League at 535, until it was surpassed by David James.
+Speed played for Leeds United, Everton, Newcastle United, Bolton Wanderers and Sheffield United.
+At one point, he held the record for the most appearances in the Premier League.
 He was best remembered for winning the English league title in 1992 with Leeds United..
 He made the PFA Team of the year in 1993.
 He was capped 85 times for Wales and served as the captain.

 ST: Emil Kostadinov (Bulgaria/Porto)

-He is best remembered for scoring two goals against France in the World Cup Qualfying match that helped Bulgaria to qualify for the WC in 1994.
+Emil Kostadinov is best remembered for scoring two goals against France in the World Cup Qualfying match that helped Bulgaria to qualify for the WC in 1994.
 He was capped 70 times.
-Professionally, his best stint was with Porto where he spent 4 seasons.
+Professionally, he started his career with CSKA Sofia and played for many clubs.
+His best stint was with Porto where he spent 4 seasons.

 ST/FW: Hristo Stoichkov (Bulgaria/Barcelona)